 Do I have a Chipotle Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Chipotle food poisoning lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Chipotle food poisoning lawsuits.
 We are handling individual litigation nationwide and currently accepting new E. coli cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you developed symptoms of E. coli after eating at a Chipotle restaurant, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Again, if you develop symptoms of E. coli after eating at a Chipotle restaurant, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.